Data Processing Addendum

 Nature and Purpose of Processing

-- Performing the Agreement, this DPA and/or other contracts executed by the Parties.
-5. Providing support and technical maintenance, if agreed in the Agreement.
+- Performing the Agreement, this DPA and/or other contracts executed by the Parties;

 - All tasks related with any of the above.

-Subject to any Section of the DPA and/or the Agreement dealing with the duration of the Processing and the consequences of the expiration or termination thereof, Hunters will Process Personal Data for the duration of the Agreement, unless otherwise agreed upon in writing.
+Subject to any Section of the DPA and/or the Agreement dealing with the duration of the Processing and the consequences of the expiration or termination thereof, Processor will Process Personal Data pursuant to the DPA and Agreement for the duration of the Agreement, unless otherwise agreed upon in writing.